 5/7 RECOMMENDED

-What works: Gus Pappas as Evan, Shannon Payette Seip as Cynthia, Jeff Tidwell's projection design, Holly Stanfield's pit.
+What works: Gus Pappas as Evan, Shannon Payette Seip as Cynthia, Jeremy Jones' lighting, Holly Stanfield's musical direction, Jen Hemme's controlled hand on the wheel.

 What doesn't: The second act velocity problem — inherited from the book, not introduced by this production.